wolfired/as2ts/README.md

 # as2ts

-ActionScript API port to Typescirpt!!
+Actionscript API port to Typescirpt!!